-Although Nara is the capital of Japan’s Nara Prefecture, it’s pretty small, making it easy to explore in just one day.
-Unlike its bustling neighbors, Kyoto and Osaka, Nara is whimsical, quaint, compact and a great place to spend some time in nature.
+Although Nara is the capital of Japan’s Nara Prefecture, it’s pretty small, making it a great choice for a 1-day itinerary.
+Unlike its bustling neighbors, Kyoto and Osaka, Nara is whimsical, quaint, compact, and a great place to spend some time surrounded by nature.

 Since Nara is so small, you’ll be surprised to learn how easy it is to get around the city, too.
-All the top spots are effortless to reach by foot, so you don’t need to worry about taxis and buses.
+All the top spots are effortless to reach on foot, so you don’t need to worry about taxis and buses.

 In a rush?
-Pin this Nara One Day Itinerary for later.
+Pin this 1 day Nara Itinerary for later.

 Nara Deer Park

 Many of the top attractions in Nara actually lie close to Nara Deer Park.
 This is why I’d suggest you start your Nara one day itinerary right here.